 The Committee on Veterinary Technical Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA) granted Initial Accreditation to Westchester Community College’s Veterinary Technology Program, effective March 14, 2014.
+The program was elevated to Full Accreditation, effective April, 2020.
 Accreditation will remain in effect as long as the Program continues to meet AVMA CVTEA Standards of Accreditation.
-Initial accreditation is the only accreditation classification that can be granted to new Veterinary Technology programs such as ours, and is granted to those programs that have made significant progress towards meeting the Standards of Accreditation.
-Our program will remain on initial accreditation until achieving full accreditation, or for a period not to exceed five years.
-The next accreditation site visit is scheduled for 2019.

 Veterinary Technician National Exam (VTNE)